This page discusses D visas for crewmen.

-With three exceptions, Immigration Act of 1990 prohibits alien crewmen from working as longshoremen while docked in ports in the U.S.
+With three exceptions, the Immigration Act of 1990 prohibits alien crewmen from working as longshoremen while docked in ports in the U.S.

 Professional and Knowledgeable Law Firm